PranavAmara05/Operating-Systems/DistractionSpeechApp/README.md

 1. **Distraction Detection**: Uses computer vision to detect when a user is distracted (looking away or closing eyes) and provides audio alerts.
 2. **Speech Transcription & Summarization**: Captures and transcribes speech, then summarizes important points.
-3. **OS Concepts Demonstration**: Implements and displays system calls, process priority management, threading, semaphores, and resource management.
+3. **OS Concepts Demonstration**: Implements system calls, threading,lock,and resource management.

 ## Features

 - Real-time face and eye tracking with MediaPipe
 - Audio alerts when distraction is detected
-- Speech-to-text transcription with Whisper model
+- Speech-to-text transcription with facebook bart model
 - Automatic summarization of transcribed text
-- Process priority control
-- System resource monitoring
-- Thread synchronization with semaphores

 ## Installation